-This Notice cancels and replaces OSHA Notice 04-02 (CPL 02), Site-Specific Targeting 2004 (SST-04), issued April 19, 2004.
+This Notice cancels and replaces OSHA Notice 05-05 (CPL 02), Site-Specific Targeting 2005 (SST-05), issued August 5, 2005.
 Except for construction inspections, which are not conducted pursuant to the SST inspection plan, this Notice explains OSHA's major, current site-specific targeting inspection program.

 This Notice defines key terms, describes the three inspection lists, provides scheduling and inspection procedures, and gives information on IMIS coding.
-Four appendixes give information on the industry groups included in the 2004 OSHA Data Initiative (ODI), provide a checklist for compliance safety and health officers (CSHOs), instruct Area Offices on how to use the Inspection Targeting website, and provide a list of high-rate industries.
-In addition, the Background section contains a discussion regarding significant comments offered in response to the Agency's Request for Comments on the Site-Specific Targeting (SST) Inspection Program that was published in the Federal Register on May 6, 2004.
+Four appendixes give information on the industry groups included in the 2005 OSHA Data Initiative (ODI), provide a checklist for compliance safety and health officers (CSHOs), instruct Area Offices on how to use the Inspection Targeting website, and provide a list of high-rate industries.